Espion, lève-toi

-Espion, lève-toi 1982 is a French spy thriller film directed by Yves Boisset about a sleeper agent in Zurich, based on the thriller Chance Awakening (1977) by George Markstein.
+Espion, lève-toi is a 1982 French spy thriller film directed by Yves Boisset about a sleeper agent in Zurich, based on the thriller Chance Awakening (1977) by George Markstein.

 This film was first supposed to be directed by Andrzej Żuławski, but in the end it was Yves Boisset who did it.
 This was the second time that Yves Boisset worked together with Ennio Morricone, after their 1972 film Plot.